hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 ![New files created by cargo init](https://cloud-bxfulgo22.vercel.app/0image.png)

+P.S.
+Here's a hint when working with Repl.it: If you ever get a `disk quota exceeded` error just delete the `target` directory and try again.
+Additionally, delete the `target` directory when you're done playing around with your bot or else it'll take up a bunch of space!

 Next, create a new file called `real_main.rs` and put this code in it:
 ```rust
 fn main() {